bfi-prog-notes/bfi-prog-notes.github.io/_posts/2023-11-11-resurrected.md

-<![endif]-->

 Produced by Tara Prem and Adrian Hughes, Paul Greengrass’ directorial debut deals with the experiences of a young squaddie suffering from battle fatigue during the Falklands War.
 After being missing presumed dead, he returns home only to become a victim of press slander when accused of cowardice.
 A rush to judgement that still resonates in our volatile internet age.

-bfi.org.uk
+**bfi.org.uk**

 _Resurrected_ is the first feature directed by Paul Greengrass, who ghosted _Spycatcher_ and worked on Granada’s _World in Action_ from 1978 to 1987.
 It was while he was with that series that he began to research a story which forms part of the basis of _Resurrected_: the persistent reports of bullying and ‘initiation ceremonies’ in the army which have, on occasion, it is claimed, led to victims committing suicide.
 The other main ingredient is the story of Private Philip Williams of the Scots Guards who, like Kevin Deakin, was a stretcher bearer in the Falklands who was listed as missing presumed dead, turned up some weeks later suffering from amnesia, and was subjected to an ordeal not entirely dissimilar to Kevin’s.
 What soon becomes abundantly clear is that Kevin’s reappearance is, from the army’s point of view, a nuisance and an embarrassment, an unnecessary hic-cough in the all-important process of getting back to ‘normal’ after the war.
 As one of the officers puts it: ‘This is a high-performance machine.
 You have to drive it hard, keep it fine tuned, ready for the next one’.
 Thus Kevin’s family are kindly but firmly kept away from the main reception party at the airport, and Kevin hustled off the plane and into the airport buildings like a man in police custody.